spipu/html2pdf/README.md

 --------
 ```
  This program is distributed under the LGPL License,
- for more information see file _LGPL.txt or
+ for more information see the LICENSE file or go to
  http://www.gnu.org/licenses/lgpl.html

- Copyright 2008-2015 by Laurent Minguet
+ Copyright 2008-2016 by Laurent Minguet
 ```

 Thanks: